The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Conclusion

 \section{Conclusion}

-In this work we tried to better understand the phenomenon of the \textit{rediscovery hypothesis} in pretrained language models.
-Our main contribution is two-fold: we demonstrate that the \textit{rediscovery hypothesis} \begin{itemize} \item holds across various pretrained LMs (SGNS, CoVE, RoBERTa) even when significant amount of weights get pruned; \item can be formally defined within information-theoretic framework and proved. \end{itemize}
+In this work, we tried to better understand the phenomenon of the \textit{rediscovery hypothesis} in pretrained language models.
+Our main contribution is two-fold: we demonstrate that the \textit{rediscovery hypothesis} \begin{itemize} \item holds across various pretrained LMs (SGNS, CoVE, RoBERTa) even when a significant amount of weights get pruned (in English); \item can be formally defined within an information-theoretic framework and proved (assuming that the linguistic annotation is a deterministic function of the underlying text and that the annotation is sufficiently interdependent with the text). \end{itemize}

 First (Section~\ref{sec:lth_probing}), we performed probing of different pruned\footnote{Pruning was done through iterative magnitude pruning (aka Lottery Ticket Hypothesis) or 1-shot magnitude pruning} instances of the original models.
-If models are overparametrized, then it could be that the pruned model only keeps the connections which are important for the pretraining task, but not for auxiliary tasks like probing.
-Our experiments show that there is a correlation between pretrained models cross-entropy loss and probing performance on various linguistic tasks.
-We believe that such correlation can be interpreted as a strong evidence in favor of the \textit{rediscovery hypothesis}.
+If models are overparametrized, then it could be that the pruned model only keeps the connections that are important for the pretraining task, but not for auxiliary tasks like probing.
+Our experiments show that there is a correlation between the pretrained model's cross-entropy loss and probing performance on various linguistic tasks.
+We believe that such correlation can be interpreted as strong evidence in favor of the \textit{rediscovery hypothesis}.

-While performing the above mentioned analysis, several additional interesting observations have been made. \begin{itemize} \item Break-down frequency analysis (Section \ref{sec:results1}) reveals that at moderate pruning rates the POS tag performance drop is quite similar across all the token frequency groups.
-It indicates that in order to preserve LM performance, the pruned models were forced to distribute their ``linguistic knowledge'' across all the token groups, and thus reinforces the \textit{rediscovery hypothesis}.
+While performing the above-mentioned analysis, several additional interesting observations have been made. \begin{itemize} \item Break-down frequency analysis (Section \ref{sec:results1}) reveals that at moderate pruning rates the POS tag performance drop is quite similar across all the token frequency groups.
+It indicates that to preserve LM performance, the pruned models were forced to distribute their ``linguistic knowledge'' across all the token groups, and thus reinforces the \textit{rediscovery hypothesis}.